Karen Adam

-Karen Adam (born 7 June 1975) is a Scottish politician who has been the Member of the Scottish Parliament (MSP) for Banffshire and Buchan Coast since 2021.
+Karen Adam (born 7 June 1975) is a Scottish politician who has been the Member of the Scottish Parliament (MSP) for Banffshire and Buchan Coast since 2021, and is currently the convener of the Education and Gaelic Committee.
 A member of the Scottish National Party (SNP), she was previously a councillor for the Mid-Formartine ward of Aberdeenshire from 2017 until her election as an MSP in May 2021.

 Early life

 Karen Adam was born on 7 June 1975 in Aberdeen.
 She was raised in a same-sex household, with her mother and her partner.
 As a child, she learned British Sign Language as a way to communicate with her deaf father.
 Adam became a mother as a teenager and she volunteered in her community.

 Political career

 Early career

 Adam joined the Scottish National Party in 2014, with her parents who have been members of the party since the 1960s.
 She was elected as councillor for the Mid-Formartine ward in the Aberdeenshire Council in the 2017 Scottish local elections.
 As a councillor, she worked to update the council's plans for the disabled, such as the sign language plan and autism strategy.